samco-sdk/Python-SDK/README.md

-# StockNoteBridge - Python SDK for Stocknote API
+# StockNoteBridge - Python SDK for Samco API
-Official Python SDK for accessing and integrating Stocknote API
+Official Python SDK for accessing and integrating Samco API

-This documentation covers details of the Python bridge / SDK provided by SAMCO, for accessing the [SAMCO Stocknote APIs](https://developers.stocknote.com/api/?python#stocknote-api-documentation).
+This documentation covers details of the Python bridge / SDK provided by SAMCO, for accessing the [SAMCO APIs](https://developers.stocknote.com/api/?python#stocknote-api-documentation).

-The primary purpose of this Python Bridge is to help our customers quickly create python based client scripts using our SDK and integrate with StockNote APIs.
-Our Python Bridge provides a wrapper over the RESTful StockNote APIs where the HTTP calls have been converted to method calls with JSON responses.
+The primary purpose of this Python Bridge is to help our customers quickly create python based client scripts using our SDK and integrate with Samco APIs.
+Our Python Bridge provides a wrapper over the RESTful Samco APIs where the HTTP calls have been converted to method calls with JSON responses.
 Websocket connections are handled automatically with the library.

 Please refer the below documentation for details on installation, set up and API specific sample code/request-responses to create your own Python client code.